ZZ-Cat/raildriver/README.md

     a lot smoother, it also stops the locomotive from rolling backwards & running away (so-called a "Rollback Runaway").
 - Simplified Primary Controls!
-  - This is helped by & large by the PIDF Controller.
+  - This is helped by & large by the control loop.
   - Currently, you are driving your locomotive in a mode I call "Velocity Mode" (Don't worry, there are two new modes to come in later versions).
-    Velocity Mode can be thought of as being analogous to your car's Cruise Control, where you set the speed of the train & the control loop will do whatever it can to keep your train moving at that speed.
+    Velocity Mode can be thought of as being analogous to your car's Cruise Control, where you set the speed of the train & the control loop will do whatever it can to keep your train moving at that speed, regardless of the track conditions.
 - Smart Emergency Stop.
+  - This is activated by pressing your ```Emergency Brake``` key.
+By default, this is the spacebar.
   - This uses an observer to monitor the locomotive's speed, as it comes to a stop.
     It monitors the locomotive at 2 Hz, which makes it incredibly fast acting, when something goes awry.
     You guys will get a kick out of this.
 Here's the stages in which it operates:
     1. **"Stop the locomotive!"** - This is where you have commanded your locomotive to stop, & the control loop is stopping your entire train.
-    2. **"I hope it stops."** - This state is where the speed is being monitored & if the locomotive still not stopping, tougher measures to stop the train will be taken.
+    2. **"I hope it stops."** - This state monitors your locomotive's speed & if the locomotive is still not stopping, tougher measures will be taken.
     3. **"I wasn't asking!"** - At this point, the control loop isn't enough to stop the train.
-    So, the automatic brakes are fully applied to stop the train.
+    The automatic brakes are fully applied as a secondary attempt to stop the train.
     4. **"You should've listened!"** - This state determines if the train is still running away.
     If your train still isn't slowing down at this point, it's basically running away uncontrolled.
+    There's only one thing for it...
     5. **"You can't runaway, if you're frozen!"** - This state is something that you more-than-likely _don't_ want to encounter.
 Your entire train is frozen & RailDriver will have shut everything down (save for the Command-Line Interface), & you will need to restart RailDriver & unfreeze your train.
     But first, assess what caused your train to runaway uncontrolled in the first place.
 - Speedometer
-  - Uses differential inputs, taken from both the front & rear trucks of the locomotive.
+  - Uses differential inputs in Source Units, taken from both the front & rear trucks of the locomotive.
   - A low-pass filter & a deadband is used to reduce the amount of sensor noise.
+  - The Speedometer is used for speed data acquisition for the control loop's feedback input.

 Next up is what I want to put in RailDriver, before I get the first Release Candidate out the door:

 - [ ] Over-The-Air Automatic Updates.
   - [x] Local Over-The-Air Updates are now live.
   - [ ] Online Over-The-Air Updates.
+This is where I am currently at.
   - I was right.
 This is taking me a while to put together.
 But, bear with me, as I am now making a start on the Online portion of OTA Updates.
 Once this goes live, I will announce RailDriver's first Release Candidate for v1.0.0.
 - I will also put together a Discord Server for RailDriver, so you guys can easily get in touch with me & we can turn RailDriver into a community-driven project. =^/,..,^=

 ...& Finally, this is what is yet to be implemented, but is on my TO-DO List, & will show up in later releases:

 - [ ] Automatic coupler approach.
-  - This will automatically slow your locomotive down to a safe speed when you are approaching your rolling stock, & when your locomotive is coupled to your rolling stock, it will automatically stop.
+  - This will automatically slow your locomotive down to a safe speed when you are approaching your rolling stock, & when your locomotive is coupled to your rolling stock, it will automatically stop your locomotive.
   I will make it so that all of this is independent of where your set speed is at (if your locomotive is already moving).
   Thus stopping you from ramming into your rolling stock at full speed.
 - [ ] A new wireless control link protocol that I have aptly named "DLCT".
+  - DLCT stands for Digital Locomotive Control & Telemetry.
+  - Eventually, I want to create my own ecosystem of E2s that use DLCT, starting with RailDriver.
   - This one in particular is gonna be exciting, because you won't need to wire anything by hand ever again.
 It will also have its own authentication (among other brilliant features) & I will make it _very_ robust & interference free.
 You're welcome. =^/.~=
 - [ ] Fix up Player Controls.